Lucecpkn/Tutorials/python_on_compute_canada/python_on_ComputeCanada.md

 pip install pandas
 ```
 You may need a list of varioius packages for your project, for which you can use a `requirements.txt` file and install from it using: `pip install -r requirements.txt`.
-For more info check the [official document on venv](https://docs.python.org/3/tutorial/venv.html).
+For more info check the [official documentation on venv](https://docs.python.org/3/tutorial/venv.html).

 ## Set up Jupyter (optional)
 To use Jupyter notebook or lab, we need to install and setup the environment.